Skip to main content

 When you embark on a journey of lifestyle improvement through diet, exercise, and weight management, you are directly improving your body’s insulin sensitivity.
 As your cells become more responsive to insulin, your pancreas releases less of it.
 This reduction in circulating insulin relieves the suppression on the liver, allowing it to resume its normal, healthy production of SHBG.

-An increasing SHBG level on a lab report is often one of the first and most encouraging signs that your is being restored.
+An increasing SHBG level on a lab report is often one of the first and most encouraging signs that your metabolic health is being restored.
 It indicates that your liver is functioning correctly and your body is recalibrating its intricate hormonal regulatory systems.

 How Does Lifestyle Affect Hormone Therapy Efficacy?